owenzlz/PAL4VST/README.md

 ## Application 2 - Image Curation

-Given a folder of generated images, our PAL model can rank their quality by the size of detected artifacts region.
+Given a folder of generated images, our PAL model can rank their quality using the area of detected artifacts region.

 Rank a folder of images
 ```bash